M5 mine

 The M5 is a United States minimum metal plastic cased anti-tank blast mine.
-The mine uses either a glass or porcelain internal case with a protective outer case.
-The mine uses a chemical fuse rather than a mechanical one.
+The mine uses either a glass or porcelain internal case with a protective outer case, made from felt impregnated with asphalt and tar paper.
+The mine uses a chemical fuze rather than a mechanical one.
 It contains either 5.4 lb (2.4 kg) of TNT or 5.7 lb (2.6 kg) of tetrytol (a mixture of tetryl and TNT).
 It was used during the Second World War.
+The practice version, designated as M9, was also produced.